Embodiment dictates learnability in neural controllers: Discussion

 \section{Discussion}

 In this paper, we considered a simple robot and task in order to sample the entire loss landscape of the weight manifold at a relatively high resolution.
 While we haven't tested these robot with any specific learning algorithm, our results suggest that changes in one element of a robot's design (sensor location) can fundamentally alter the loss surface, thus influencing the controller's learnability, and resistance to catastrophic forgetting.
 More specifically, by changing sensor location, we observed changes in the number and placement along the loss surface of control parameters suitable for individual environments, as well in how these optimal yet environment-specific parameters overlapped across different environments to produce generalist controllers which resist catastrophic forgetting.
+However, we acknowledge that this work mainly builds a theoretical foundation and that our metrics need to be tested against existing methods for learning.

-Previous attempts to avoid catastrophic forgetting relied on increased control complexity.
+Previous efforts to avoid catastrophic forgetting have relied almost exclusively on increased control complexity.
 Most were focused on making changes to small subsets of neural network weights \cite{kirkpatrick2017overcoming,masse2018alleviating,french1991using,robins1995catastrophic,he2018overcoming,beaulieu2018combating,schwarz2018progress,titsias2019functional}.
 Others have attempted to sidestep the problem by learning good initial weights such that they can be quickly updated when switching between tasks \cite{finn2017model,gidaris2018dynamic}.
-We have shown here that regardless of the algorithm used it is also possible to alleviate catastrophic forgetting by changing aspects of the robot's design, without increasing control complexity, but doing so can be non-intuitive.
+We have shown here that, in theory, regardless of the algorithm used it is also possible to alleviate catastrophic forgetting by changing aspects of the robot's design, without increasing control complexity, but doing so can be non-intuitive.

 We found that even the seemingly trivial case of phototaxis with contralateral connections described by \citet{braitenberg1986vehicles} can require morphological tuning to work as expected in a single simulated environment, and that, when challenged to perform in additional environments, other adjustments in morphology, specifically to sensor location, could either suppress or multiply the potential for catastrophic forgetting by expanding or shrinking the overlap of performant controller settings for that body plan across different task environments.